InsightDataScience/aws-ops-insight/README.md

 Collection of Terraform and Ansible scripts for easy AWS operations

 ## Logging into the Control Machine
-Log into your user on the Controlling Machine provided by Insight.
+Log into your user on the Controlling Machine provided by Insight, which you should be able to do with a command using the following command:

+    ssh -i <path/to/your/pem.key> <first_name>-<last_initial>@54.69.222.167

+For example:

+    ssh -i ~/.ssh/dd-ansible.pem david-d@54.69.222.167

+Alternatively, I added the following to my `.ssh/config`:

+    Host dd-contol
+        HostName 54.69.222.167
+        User david-d
+        Port 22
+        IdentityFile ~/.ssh/dd-ansible.pem

+and then log in using the command `ssh dd-control`.

+## Clone this repo

 This machine is pre-installed with Terraform and Ansible, and is designed to allow you to spin up the necessary infrastructure with minimal setup.

-Once you're logged in, clone this repo:
+However, you still need to download the latest scripts from this repo:

     git clone https://github.com/InsightDataScience/aws-ops-insight.git